Paul’s Clever Comebacks in 1 Corinthians 11 (Series Part 2)

 “Now concerning the matters about which you wrote: ‘It is well for a man not to touch a woman.'”—1 Corinthians 7:1.

 At this point, one may wonder why Paul does not clarify that these “Corinthian slogans” are not his.
 While this seems a fair question, I can hazard two responses.
 First, it could be that Paul did not think it polemically helpful to take that approach – after all, his goal was to win the Corinthian church over.
-Second, and more likely the case, these slogans might have been influenced by Paul’s teaching.
+Second, and more likely the case, Paul’s teaching might have influenced these slogans.
 The Corinthians might have misunderstood (or misapplied) the actual teaching of Paul, and Paul, seeing their effort to follow his instruction, might have chosen to be subtle in his response.
 For instance, the idea in 1 Corinthians 7:1 could have derived from a Pauline teaching of Jesus’ teaching recorded in Matthew 19:10-12.
 (We have argued elsewhere that the content of Matthew 19 influences 1 Corinthians 7.)
 If this is the case, then Paul could not be more explicit about divorcing himself from the Corinthians’ views because the views would have originated from him—albeit in a different form and for another use.

 Below are some other instances of Corinthian phrases in the letter: